coding4saudade/SavvyCodersCapstone/README.md

 # Savvy Coders Capstone Project

 ## Definition of your audience:
-Anyone that wants to see my code
+Anyone that wants to see a code example

 ## Definition statement:
 To obtain data from happiness and cost of living and see if there is a connection